 These are the products that are ostensibly both definitive of Torino’s vermouth traditions and closest to (imitative of) the original commercialized, bottled vermouth di Torino (Carpano’s).
 When a mixed drink recipe specifies “Italian vermouth” or “sweet vermouth”, a product from this style is implied.

 Vermouth di Torino has protected designation of origin, but it is not enforced at the behest of the industry, because few brands would meet the requirements.
 Arguably, this is a supply issue, with international product demand outstripping the wine production capacity of the region.
-One example that definitely meets the designation of origin is Cocchi Vermouth di Torino.
+One example that arguably meets the designation of origin is Cocchi Vermouth di Torino.

 A traditional regional style of flavored vermouth: Vermouth di Torino with added bitters (and added sugar to balance).
 Adulterating Vermouth di Torino with bitters or vanilla flavoring—almost like a cockail—when drinking it is an Turinese custom almost as old as vermouth itself; this style has bitters built-in.